- My weight-loss strategy was completely wrong

 It’s important to know what healthy eating (#1 above) and exercise (#2 above) looks like and to have a method to build those habits(#3 above).

 Troubleshooting: Practicing a new weight-loss strategy

 Be open to new ideas

 Ask questions.
 Figure out why information you learn makes sense.
 When you understand why a decision helps you lose weight it’s easier to make healthy decisions.
 Like when you know that touching a hot stove hurts, you’re less likely to keep touching it.
-All the links found in each weight-loss strategy I’ve listed above (#1, #2 and #3), direct you to posts that explain each idea in more depth.
+All the links found in each weight-loss strategy that I’ve listed above (#1, #2 and #3), direct you to posts that explain each idea in more depth.

 Reflect on your present weight-loss strategy

 Are there patterns in your life?
 What series of events leads you to overeat or over-exercise?
 For example, do you find as soon as you eat something you deem a “mistake” you say “I’ve already ruined my diet so I may as well keep eating?”
-Identifying thought patterns that lead to self-defeating behaviours helps you recognize when you’re falling into an unhealthy habit.
+Identifying patterns that lead to self-defeating behaviours helps you recognize when you’re falling into an unhealthy habit.
 Being aware of self-destructive routines is the first step to breaking them.

 Put this list in your wallet or backpack so you have a concrete plan.